 This project was awarded to a

 contractor in January 2017.
 Vegetation clearing began in late

 February 2017, lasting through March.
 Additional grading, staking and bank stabilization activities

-improvements will complete this portion of the project.
+improvements will be completed, likely by the end of August.
 All work is expected to

 Phase 3B2 – Riviera Club